What data I show when I show data about Haruki Murakami

 Based on killing Commendatore.

-This time, the grid is split into two parts based on the sections in the book (32 chapters each),
+This time, the grid is split into two parts based on the sections in the book (32 chapters each).

 The resulting image resembles both the pit in the forest and the river the main character needs to cross.